LamininSolutions/mfsql-connector/source/procedures/spMFClassTableColumns.rst

 ==========  =========  ========================================================
 Date        Author     Description
 ----------  ---------  --------------------------------------------------------
-2020-09-08  LC         Set single lookup column to error when not int 2020-01-24  LC         Fix multitext column showing false error 2019-11-18  LC         Fix bug on column width for multi lookup properties
+2020-12-10  LC         update result to improve usage of the procedure 2020-12-10  LC         add new parameters to aid trouble shooting 2020-09-08  LC         Set single lookup column to error when not int 2020-01-24  LC         Fix multitext column showing false error 2019-11-18  LC         Fix bug on column width for multi lookup properties